 Budget.
 In addition each work element shows the accrual of a percentage, approved by Caltrans for that fiscal year, of indirect for expenditures and work not directly related to distinct work elements.
-This collective amount of accrued indirect is enfolded into an indirect budget nested within the AMBAG Budget.
-In addition to the direct and indirect budget components, the AMBAG Budget also includes a General Fund budget outlining the use of member agencies' dues contributions for expenditures and activities not eligible for grant reimbursement.
+This collective amount

 For additional information and/or assistance, please do not hesitate to contact AMBAG at: